Loading Image

 Eligibility

-Applicants need to have, or be on track to receive, a first or upper second-class honours degree (or international equivalent) in economics, or a postgraduate degree in economics.
+Applicants must have, or be on track to receive, a first - or upper-second-class honours degree (or international equivalent) in economics, or a postgraduate degree in economics.

-By August 2025 you must hold one of the following:
+August of the year you apply, you must hold at least one of the following:

-• a joint economics degree in which at least 50% of the course modules studied are in economics
+• A joint economics degree, where at least 50% of the credit value of all modules studied is in economics

 • a postgraduate degree in economics